roshan-lal-dia/tech-travelers-journal/README.md

 * Thinking of Dropping out

 - Finished Mobile Application Developkment Lab
-- Synced Obsidian to mobile, Thinking of ways to speedup the syncing time
+- Synced Obsidian to mobile, Thinking of ways to speedup the syncing time - maytbe explore alternatibe solutions